 Promoting discounts and coupons will encourage customers to buy products or services from your business.
 A discount is a reduction in the price of a product or service.
 A coupon is a voucher that entitles the holder to a specific product or service discount.

-But discounts and coupons should be used carefully, as they can erode profits if not managed properly.
+But you must use discounts and coupons carefully, as they can erode profits if not managed properly.

 When using discounts and coupons, businesses should consider the following: